Deep Joint Source-Channel Coding for Semantic Communications: Other Applications of DeepJSCC

 \section{Other Applications of DeepJSCC}

 In the previous sections, we have shown the superiority of DeepJSCC particularly in wireless image delivery.
-However, DeepJSCC is a highly flexible framework, and it can be used for a wide variety of source and channel distributions.
+However, DeepJSCC is a highly flexible framework, and it can be used for a wide variety of source and channel distributions and for different objectives.
 In this section, we introduce three novel applications of DeepJSCC as examples of its significant potential in a wide variety of communication applications.